austinmama/vsrx/vsrx-default-config.md

   * Access from the zone `SL-PRIVATE` to all services is provided by IBM and address-set `SERVICE` is permitted
   * All other network accesses are denied

-## Default configuration of a sample standalone of latest SR-IOV vSRX gateway
+## Default Configuration of a sample 1G Standalone SR-IOV Public and Private vSRX Gateway
 {: #default-configuration-of-a-sample-standalone-vsrx-gateway}

 The following code samples are examples from the latest code release.